 About me...

-A story about me as a photographer must start with this photo of my beloved kitty, Buddy.
+A story about me as a photographer can only start with this photo of my beloved kitty, Buddy.
 I fell in love with photography in a darkroom at the University of Florida in 1996 as I watched this print slowly appear in the developing tray.
-My parents had just given me a Pentax K100 (a beginner's SLR camera), and I took it everywhere as I learned the art of manual photography.
+My parents had just given me a Pentax K100 (a "beginner's" camera), and I took it everywhere.
 One evening as Buddy sat on a stool keeping me company while I washed dishes, I paused to snap this photo on one of my first rolls of film.
-I loved everything about the darkroom: the quiet calm, the slow creativity, the magical moment my photos materialized on paper.
+I loved everything about the darkroom: the slow, quiet calm, the creativity, the magical moment my photos materialized on paper.

 Photography remained an outlet for my artistic side while I pursued a career as a marine biologist in the Pacific Northwest and later, when I became a full-time mom, always with a camera in-hand.
-Then one beautiful day while taking pictures of my boys on the beach in front of the incredible backdrop of Mt.
-Baker, I realized I had reached a turning point in my passion and dedication to photography.
+Then one beautiful day while taking pictures of my boys on the beach in front of the incredible Mt.
+Baker, I realized how passionate and dedicated I had become to photography.
 As I watched other families playing around me, I dreamed of photographing them as well.
 Photography shapes the way I observe the world—always noticing perfect light, split-second moments and fleeting expressions on the faces of people as they go about their lives.

 My goal is to continue to grow and improve not just as a photographer but also an artist.
 For me, fine art photography fulfills a need to capture in a single photo the beauty that I see and feel in nature: the colors, the light, and the movement.
 Our eyes don’t experience the world as frozen, stale microseconds; we look around and try to take it all in as time continues to flow.
 With this awareness, I try to be creative in the ways that I use my camera, constantly experimenting and challenging myself to create art in-camera rather than relying on photo editing software.